pyne/pyne/tools/README.md

 - nose tools (https://nose.readthedocs.org/en/latest/), for testing

 # Sample output:
-Provided is a sample CAD model ('sample_output.h5m') created using CUBIT with arbitrary material groups.
+-  A sample CAD model ('sample_output.h5m') created using CUBIT with arbitrary material groups.

 # Tests:
 - test #1: ('test_functions.py') is a test of the different functions of the 'dagmc_get_materials.py' script. it can be run as ```nosetests test_functions.py```